 Cataract surgery is one of the most commonly performed operations in the UK.
-The treatment is used to treat age-related cataracts where the lens of the eye becomes cloudy, stopping some of the light reaching the retina and causing your vision to become increasingly blurry or misty.
+Cataract surgery is a small operation used to treat eye cataracts, where cloudiness within the lens of the eye causes blurred or misty vision.

 When your vision affects your quality of life and prevents you doing things you’d like to do, surgery to remove the cataract may be recommended.

 The operation is usually carried out as day surgery so you’ll be able to return home on the day of the operation, although you won’t be able to drive yourself.

 The operation takes around 30 minutes and will be carried out under a local anaesthetic, so you’ll be awake but you won’t be able to feel any pain.
 After the local anaesthetic has taken effect, your surgeon makes tiny cuts on the surface of your eye in order to remove the cloudy lens.
 The lens will usually be broken up using ultrasound waves, before it’s removed.
 The capsule the lens sat in is left behind; the new artificial lens will be placed in this capsule, where it will remain permanently.

 After surgery, your eye is usually left without stitches, allowing it to heal naturally.